BrightspaceUI/core/mixins/trim-whitespace/README.md

 - `trimWhitespaceDeep` (Boolean): Whether to recurse into nested shadow DOMs when trimming and listening for changes

-## Features

-- Any updates to the component's contents (changed text, added elements, etc.) will immediately re-trigger the whitespace trimming

 ## Limitations

 - `noTrim`: Doesn't recurse, meaning it only prevents trimming of an element's own direct text nodes, not any of its descendants